mchenliu/Tableau_Project_Spotify_Data_Analysis/README.md

 ## Tools Used
 **:bar_chart: Excel:** Used Power Query to clean data before importing to Tableau.
 **:art: Tableau:** A powerful tool for creating data visualizations and business intelligence dashboards, enabling insightful analysis and reporting.
-**:pencil2: draw.io:** Used to sketch the container structures for dashboard design.
+**:pencil2: draw.io:** Used to sketch the dashboard design and container structures.
 **:computer: Visual Studio Code:** A lightweight, versatile code editor.
 I utilized Visual Studio Code to edit project scripts and manage images, ensuring seamless integration and synchronization with GitHub for version control and collaboration.
 **:octopus: Git & Github:** My go-to for version control and tracking my project progress.
 # Steps to Build Dashboards